 Has your hernia reopened following repair with Physiomesh, a composite mesh hernia patch manufactured by Johnson and Johnson subsidiary Ethicon?
 Have you had serious health injuries as a result of the use of Physiomesh to repair your hernia?
-McEldrew Young Purtell attorneys can assist with your Physiomesh lawsuit.
+McEldrew Young Purtell Merritt attorneys can assist with your Physiomesh lawsuit.

 For a free consultation with an attorney concerning your injuries from Physiomesh, call 1-800-590-4116.